 To this day, Carrigan and Terry Francona are the only two managers to guide Boston to two titles.
 The former catcher is also one of only 16 players to earn three rings with the Sox.
 For his contributions to the franchise, the Red Sox inducted Carrigan into their Hall of Fame in 2004.

 A ten-year playing career of only 709 games and a career managerial record of 489-500 will never gain him a plaque in Cooperstown but Bill Carrigan’s résumé makes him remarkable to baseball and a towering figure in long and storied history of the Boston Red Sox.

-To learn more about Bill Carrigan, click here.
-You can reach the author of this story at JSmiley@CooperstownExpert.com
+Reach the author of this story at JSmiley@CooperstownExpert.com

 Be sure to check out CooperstownExpert.com, the internet’s leading website for the display of museum-quality baseball autographs and memorabilia.